1

 Capsules - What Kind of Pill is a Capsule

-Capsules are the solid oral dosage forms in which the medicaments are covered or enclosed in either a hard or a soft shell of gelatin or any other suitable material which is suitable for that particular drug or medicaments.
+Capsules are solid oral dosage forms in which the medicaments are covered or enclosed in either a hard or a soft shell of gelatin or any other suitable material, which is suitable for that particular drug or medicaments.

 The capsules are designed to contain a drug or medicaments which contain a formulation.
-There are two types of capsules are available that is hard gelatin as well as soft gelatin capsules.
+There are two types of capsules available, which are hard gelatin and soft gelatin capsules.

 Read more - Soft gelatin capsules